google/fonts/ofl/laila/upstream_info.md

 ## Conclusion

 The source block exists with the repository URL but is missing the commit hash.
 The upstream sources are UFO + VFB with a custom build system and no `config.yaml`.
 An investigation into the ITF build infrastructure would be needed to determine the exact commit used for the v1.302 onboarding.
 The most likely candidate is `a8b5b4e` (the latest commit before the 2017 google/fonts update), but this cannot be confirmed without further research.

+## Commit Added (HIGH confidence)

+Commit `a8b5b4ee6cf52508cc0d4f606d4ec0ae4994953a` was determined by **tag_match**.
+Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2017-05-15).
+This is the most reliable method.